ecg-marktplaats/marktplaats-api-guidelines/docs/base-url.md

 identify a resource imprecisely.
 Redirects (e.g. 301 Moved Permanently) from one version to the other are not allowed.
 Some clients don't support redirects and we need to keep this consistent over our separate APIs.

+The root resource `/` is excluded from this rule.

 ### Hyphens (`-`) should be used to improve the readability of URIs ,not underscores (`_`)